iapyeh/sshscript/examples/ex-blackip.md

     # you can then generate lines like "-A INPUT -s 208.78.41.201/32 -j DROP"
     # for "iptables-restore" by the resulting data.
+#
+# there are 3 methods to run on  localhost
+#
+if 1:

-# this is on localhost
+    # this script is run by root
     $lastb -10000
     handleLastbData($.stdout)
+elif 0:
+    # this script is run by regular user, use sudo to run
+    $$echo 123456 | sudo -S lastb -10000
+    handleLastbData($.stdout)
+elif 0:
+    # this script is run by regular user, su as root to run
+    with $sudo -S su as console:
+        console.expect('password')
+        console.sendline('123456')
+        console.sendline('lastb -10000')
+        handleLastbData(console.stdout)
+#

-# there are 3 methods to run on remote host
+# there are also 3 methods to run on remote host
+#
 if 1:
     # login as root
     $.connect('root@host',password='123456')